TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 4: Seasonal Discount Efficiency</b> (Click to expand)</summary>

 *Question: Calc Total Discount Cost belongs to Seasonal Discount for each SubCategory.*

+*Calculating the total cost of seasonal discounts per subcategory lets the finance team evaluate whether the promotions are worth the margin loss — and which categories are eating the most discount budget.*

 ```sql
 WITH